Geographic Scope: Worldwide

 Service: Technical Assistance

-Technical Expertise: Health Systems Strengthening, Immunization, Newborn and Child Health
+Technical Expertise: Health Systems Strengthening, Immunization, Maternal, Newborn & Child Health

 Home-based records (HBRs) are an important data collection and monitoring tool serving multiple purposes for the caregiver, health worker, and health system.
 These records can: aid health workers in documenting and tracking which vaccines have been given to a child; empower a parent or caregiver to play a role in the health of their children and to have documented information on their child’s vaccination history; and serve as public health monitoring tools on vaccination coverage through household and other surveys (with increasing importance, now that more vaccines/antigens are in the system).